 If you’re not familiar with Highly Sensitive People (HSP), the personality trait was identified by psychologist Elaine Aron in the 1990s.
 Highly sensitive people perceive sensory stimuli at a more intense rate than others, are incredibly observant or attuned to subtle changes in the environment, and process events with incredible depth.

-While some in our society would believe that being highly sensitive would make someone weak, in reality they are the canary is our coal mine.
+While some in our society would believe that being highly sensitive would make someone weak, in reality, they are the canary in our coal mine.
 Once they see and process an injustice, they cannot let it go.

 But there are drawbacks to being highly sensitive.
 Highly sensitive people deal with overwhelm, exhaustion, and burnout from absorbing what everyone else around them is putting out.
 Loud, crowded, and busy places can be extra overwhelming, too.
 They often need a safe space to decompress regularly.